senzing-garage/kubernetes-demo/docs/helm-db2-demo/README.md

 ## Overview

+This repository illustrates a reference implementation of Senzing using IBM DB2 as the underlying database.

+The instructions show how to set up a system that:

+1. Reads JSON lines from a file on the internet.
+1. Sends each JSON line as a message to a Kafka topic.
+1. Reads messages from the Kafka topic and inserts into Senzing.
+    1. In this implementation, Senzing keeps its data in an IBM Db2 database.
+1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.

 The following diagram shows the relationship of the Helm charts, docker containers, and code in this Kubernetes demonstration.

 ![Image of architecture](architecture.png)